Edit

 How can I share my cost estimate?

-Once you generated your cost estimate, you can easily export and share it for budget planning and approvals.
+After you generate your cost estimate, you can easily export and share it for budget planning and approvals.
 This feature ensures that all stakeholders have access to the necessary information.

 Where can I get help if I have questions?